 Mistake 7: Ignoring Existing Colours And Finishes

 With such an earthy palette to work with, try to choose furniture that can be tied in with the rest of the space.
 Matcha green and light greys are perfect for creating an earthy outdoor look.
 This look also works really well in a smaller garden as the green will blend rather than overwhelm.
 That’s not to say you can’t go bold though.
-Our Edie chair in Ginger works a treat in a garden area as the bright colour just radiates the look and feel of summer sunshine.
+Our Alma or Skye chairs work a treat in a garden area as the bright colours just radiate the look and feel of summer sunshine.

-- Forgetting about function and relying only on aesthetics
+Don’t forget about function – don’t just rely only on aesthetics

 Don't miss a thing